microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-05.md

 ## Description

+Calculating embeddings costs money and we do not have to pay for the embedding computation if nothing has changed in the documents.

 In this challenge, we will do the following:

 - when the application needs to enforce cost management, we ensure that documents are only processed for embeddings if their textual contents have been updated.